g3492/vzborg/README.md

 # VzBorg utility
-## **Deduplicated, encrypted backups for the [Proxmox Virtual Environment](https://pve.proxmox.com/ )**
+## **Deduplicated, encrypted, local or remote backups for the [Proxmox Virtual Environment](https://pve.proxmox.com/ )**

 With VzBorg you can:
 - Backup, restore, delete, list and maintain your PVE backups in a flexible and efficient way.
 - Use default retention settings to keep your desired number of hourly, daily, weekly, monthly and yearly backups.
-- Set up automated backups to remote repositories, simply setting appropriate ssh keys.
+- Set up automated backups to remote repositories, simply using ssh keys.

 VzBorg uses vzdump and [BorgBackup](https://www.borgbackup.org/) to allow deduplicated, compressed backups of Proxmox guests, in an optionally encrypted repository.